i-spin/RustMine/README.md

 ## Development

 1. Clone this repository.
-2. Run `yarn .` to install the dependencies for the frontend.
+2. Run `yarn` to install the dependencies for the frontend.
-3. Then, run `yarn .` inside the `backend` folder to install the dependencies for the backend.
+3. Then, run `yarn` inside the `backend` folder to install the dependencies for the backend.
-4. Build the backend by running `yarn build-release` inside the `backend` folder.
-5. Run `yarn dev` to start the frontend.
+4. Run `yarn dev` in the root folder of this project to start the app.

 ## What if I am religiously opposed to using Electron?